sparkfun/flux-sdk/docs/properties.md

 # Properties

-Properties represent the "_settings_" for a particular object withing the system.
+Properties represent the "_settings_" for a particular object within the system.
 This property values describe their object, as well as how the object behaves/operates within the system.

 It's worth noting that properties don't reflect the input or output data from an object within the framework - this managed by *parameter* objects.

 ### Property Attributes
 The following are key attributes of properties within the framework
-* Properties can be added to any classed derived from the spObject class.
+* Properties can be added to any classed derived from the spObject class
 * Properties can be read (get) and written (set) to
 * Property objects are typed
 * Property objects can act like a variable